-At a time when many articles about the Pantone process appear in different official media, we would like to remind you of the Chambrin process.
+At a time when many articles about the Pantone process appear in different official media, we would like to remind you of the existence of the Chambrin process.

-This process was invented by Jean Chambrin in the early 1970, ie during the oil crisis.
-Mr Chambrin is an engineer and garage mechanic in Rouen.
-According to the inventor, his method allowed him to consume a water-alcohol mixture with a certain proportion of water (up to 60%).
+This process was invented by Jean Chambrin in the early 1970s, that is to say in the midst of the oil crisis.
+Mr Chambrin is an engineer and mechanic in Rouen.
+According to the inventor, his process made it possible to consume a water-alcohol mixture with a certain proportion of water (up to 60%).

-The principle was similar to that of Pantone since it involves recovering the heat of the exhaust gases (40% of the energy of a heat engine is lost in the exhaust) to "pretreat" the gases of admission.
+The principle was similar to that of Pantone since it involves recovering the heat from the exhaust gases (40% of the energy of a heat engine is lost in the exhaust) to "pre-treat" the exhaust gases. admission.